sparklewebdev/.github/profile/README.md

 - TFS

 💹 **Types of Domains or Industries :**
-- Health
+- 🧑‍⚕️Health
-- Logistics
+- 🧊 Logistics
+- 💰 Finance
-- Ecommerce
+- 🛒 Ecommerce
-- Real Estate
+- 👷 Real Estate
-- Insurance
+- 🩸 Insurance
-- CRM
+- ⚙️ CRM
-- Healthy Life
+- 🏃 Healthy Life
-- Education
+- 📒 Education
 - SAAS product

 📝 Write to us to discuss your project.
 We offer a free consultation service and recommend technologies for your project upon ☎ Call or 💬 Invitation.